tenzir/tenzir/changelog/unreleased/features/2302--index-metrics.md

-Added new index metrics 'index.partitions-created', 'index.partitions-persisted'
-and 'index.partitions-persisted-events' which allow monitoring the number of partitions created and persisted by the index.
-The former is a pure counter, and the latter two are reported separately per layout.
+VAST emits the new metric `partition.events-written` when writing a partition to disk.
+The metric's value is the number of events written, and the `metadata_schema` field contains the name of the partition's schema.